Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: The Skykatana framework

 Instead of storing a dense boolean array per coverage pixel (wasteful when occupancy is sparse), SkyKatana writes only the minimal number of bytes needed to represent the highest child offset, with bits set for its active children.
 Then, in practice, each stage data is stored incrementally as a single-table FITS file with one row per coverage pixel that has at least one child, i.e. a sparse pixel set to True, and the pixel data itself of each coverage row is saved as a bit-packed (little-endian) byte array.
 Such a packing schema reduces the I/O volume and memory pressure while preserving exact geometry and compact file size.
 For reference, a single stage of 1.5 billion pixels can typically be written and read back in less than a minute, taking $\sim$600~MB of space on disk.

+The Skykatana FITS format consists of a binary table with columns COVPIX (coverage pixel index), ENC (encoding flag), and PACKED (bit-packed byte array of child pixels).
+The table header records the sparse and coverage geometry and encoding details using the keywords listed in Table~\ref{tab_fitskeywords}.
+These keywords enable third-party readers to interpret the bit-packed geometry unambiguously using standard FITS tools.
+To facilitate interoperability, Skykatana supports exporting masks to other formats (e.g. MOC).
+Moreover, because in-memory stages are represented as HEALSparse maps, they can also be exported to the native HEALSparse FITS format when full compatibility with external HEALSparse workflows is required.

-In addition to map stages, the saved directory also contains a JSON file which serves two purposes : (i) record the metadata produced by each of the 'build' method calls used to generate the corresponding stages, including also the number of valid pixels and total area; and (ii) hold information to preserve state and reattach the stages under their original names when read back.
+In addition to the FITS stage files, each pipeline directory contains a JSON metadata file that (i) records the parameters and methods used to generate each stage, including the number of valid pixels and total masked area, and (ii) stores the information needed to restore the pipeline state and reattach stages under their original names when reloaded.